Plug-in electric vehicles in Michigan

 As of June 2022, there were 17,460 electric vehicles registered in Michigan.

 Government policy

 As of April 2022, the state government offers tax rebates of $2,000 for electric vehicle purchases.
+As of April 2023, the state government charges a 6% sales tax on electric cars.

 Charging stations

 As of June 2022, there were 1,033 charging station locations in Michigan with 2,322 charging ports.

 The Infrastructure Investment and Jobs Act, signed into law in November 2021, allocates US$110 million to charging stations in Michigan.

 Manufacturing

 Michigan was historically a manufacturing hub for gasoline-powered cars, which has led many electric vehicle manufacturers to establish manufacturing hubs in the state.

 By region

 Detroit

-As of November 2022, there are plans to outfit sections of road in Detroit with wireless charging infrastructure that charges vehicles while driving by 2024.
+As of November 2022, there are plans to outfit sections of road in Detroit with wireless charging infrastructure that charges vehicles while driving with a scheduled completion date sometime in 2024.
 If completed, it would be the first installation of such technology in the United States.

 Kalamazoo

 The first charging station for electric trucks in Michigan opened in Kalamazoo in August 2022.